TKDuff/Rust-Plotting-Tool/Notes.md

 * Looked into standard library thread pooling, will have look into more tomorrow

 Key takeway is to stick with RW-lock, can't use lock free data structure that allows good concurrency access to shared datastructure

+## 13 - 11- 2023
+Going to use a thread pool instead of single D.S thread to downsample.
+Done if downsample rate slower than rate at which chunks comes in, mutliple threads of pool can downsample in parralel.
+* **Thread pools used primrarily for CPU-bound tasks**, downsampling is CPU instensive, doing math on vector of points.
+This is why I am not using anync methods for downsampling, async offers concurrency but not parallelism

+12-11-23
+Get simple crossbeam demo working
+Contain r.d thread writing to vector, egui thread reading from vector, should be no locking

+Could use DashMap, is a hashmap, could use to store times as keys

+So is there no concurrent queue crate in rust that allows non Destructive Reads?I no longer mind if it uses locks or mutual exclusion, anything quicker than a RW lock and not a buffer

+* Look into
+* * Atomic signal
+* * Lock granularity
+* * Thread pools